Marco leads the training department at Outlive, and reviews the articles for accuracy.

 "The worst case of tendonitis I've ever seen."– my physiotherapist

 I was an avid athlete as a child, but as I continued to grow, I wasn't getting bigger, stronger and faster like my peers.
 I just got longer and skinnier, and eventually dropped out of sports.
-In high school, I was now 6'0 tall—taller than most of the guys guys.
+In high school, I was now 6'0 tall—taller than most of the guys.
 But I only weighed 130 pounds which put me in the same dangerously underweight category as Marco.
 I was 30 pounds lighter than the average guy for my height and age.

 One day my tall and skinny friend, suggested that he and I hit the gym to bulk up.
 That sounded great and we got down to work.

 Frustrated by moving even further in the wrong direction, I quit going to the gym believing I was genetically at odds with having a strong and fit body.

 Feeling defeated, I went back to my hobby of running a game review website.
 Between managing the team, playing video games, and writing, I began to sit for nearly all waking hours.
-I would sit at school, then play hours of video games, then work hard with my team on the game website.
 All this while consuming a steady stream of the Three-C's: Coke, cookies, and chips.